Bookworm-project/BookwormDB/README.md

 set of files and their metadata into an efficient and easily queryable database that can make full use of all the metadata and lexical data in the original source.

-A quick walkthrough is included below: other documentation is at [bookworm.culturomics.org]() and in a [Bookworm Manual](http://bookworm-project.github.io/Docs) on this repository (editable as the gh-pages branch here).
+A quick walkthrough is included below: other documentation is at [bookworm.culturomics.org]() and in a [Bookworm Manual](http://bookworm-project.github.io/Docs) on this repository (editable at the repo [here](https://github.com/Bookworm-project/Docs)).

 Releases
 ---------------------